skillrepos/ai-sdlc/labs.md

 <br><br>
 4. What you are seeing here is just the hits from searching the vector database that we created.
 To make this more useful, we would get these hits to an LLM by adding to the prompt to give it more specific context.
 Copilot does a version of this by *indexing* our code in the codespace environment.
 <br><br>
 5. Click on the Copilot icon at the bottom.
 If you see a blue button to Setup Copilot, go ahead and click on that.
 Then check the two checkboxes for "Code Completions (all files)" and "Code Completions (Python)".
 After a few moments, if you click the icon again, you should see a line near the middle of that dialog that either says "Locally indexed" or "Remotely indexed".
+(You might also see it still spinning for a while while it is checking the remote index.)
 <br><br>
 ![Setup Copilot](./images/sdlc87.png?raw=true "Setup Copilot")

 </br></br>
 ![Copilot indexed](./images/sdlc62.png?raw=true "Copilot indexed")
 <br><br>
 6. With the index in place, let's see how Copilot responds to a generic request.
-Go to the Copilot Chat interface (on the right) and type in the prompt below.
+In the chat interface, Copilot should be in "Ask" mode.
+Go to Copilot Chat interface (on the right) and type in the prompt below.
 (Note we are using the chat variable **#codebase** to tell Copilot to look at the complete set of code in our app.)
 <br><br>
 ```
 Where in this #codebase do we enforce authentication?